 The Trustifi Solution

 Although it has the potential to be rather complicated, email encryption doesn’t have to be an intimidating or taxing task.
-Trustifi’s NSA-grade end-to-end email encryption expertly overcomes the hurdles encountered by those utilizing PGP and s/MIME email encryption.
+Trustifi’s NSA-grade end-to-end email encryption for businesses expertly overcomes the hurdles encountered by those utilizing PGP and s/MIME email encryption.
 “Once the reader has successfully opened an encrypted email from a source that they are sure is legitimate, they can also respond back to the email through a pre-existing platform.”
 This efficiently and masterfully provides the sender and the recipient alike with adequate protective measures.